isomerpages/moe-rivervalleypri/_about-rv/Vision, Mission & Values.md

 title: Vision, Mission & Values
 permalink: /about-rv/Vision-Mission-Values/
 description: ""
+variant: markdown
 ---
 <img style="width:30%;height:50%" src="/images/About%20RV/RVPS%20Logo.png">

-### Our Mission
+### Our Mission&nbsp;&nbsp;
 -------------

-To Nurture our students to be Future-Ready by providing a Total Education in RVPS
+To Nurture our students to be Future-Ready by providing a Total Education in RVPS&nbsp;

 ### Our Vision

-Inspiring Learners, Edifying Leaders
+Empowered Thinkers, Transformational Leaders

 ### Our Core Values
 ---------------

-Serve with Respect
+Serve with Respect&nbsp;

-Lead with Integrity
+Lead with Integrity&nbsp;

 Live with Compassion